jakeajames/rootlessJB/README.md

 ## Usage notes

 - empty_list used by default.
 You can change that in sploit.c
 - Cydia Impactor will BREAK the binaries and the only solution would be compressing files or saurik releasing an update.
-I will not bother with an ipa.
-If you really want it tell me at @Jakeashacks
+I will not bother with an ipa for now.
 - Binaries are located in: /var/containers/Bundle/iosbinpack64
 - Launch daemons are located in /var/containers/Bundle/iosbinpack64/LaunchDaemons
 - /var/containers/Bundle/tweaksupport contains a filesystem simulation where tweaks and stuff get installed